Hamadabcn/django_store/README.md

 source env/bin/activate

 3. Run the Django Server
-Once the dependencies are installed and the virtual environment (if used) is activated, you can run the Django development server: python manage.py runserver
+Once the dependencies are installed and the virtual environment is activated, you can run the Django development server: python manage.py runserver

 This will start the development server locally.
 You can access the application at http://localhost:8000/